TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-eBook-stack-simplified.md

 ## Conclusion
 With ABS's "Send Ebook to Device" feature, you don't need multiple formats for each eBook.
-And once your Kindle is set up correctly, the book will automatically appear in the correct format.
+Once your Kindle is properly set up, the book will automatically be delivered in the correct format.

 ## Example YAML Configuration